Wow… according to a handful of “experts” on the ol’ interweb, we should quit the personal training business.

 And by the way, the statement is true.

 Although, you are correct to think that boot camps could help you make ends meet by supplementing your personal training income.
-For awhile anyways.
+For awhile anyway.

 Running boot camp style classes is very attractive to most personal trainers, especially the struggling ones.